naonaotan/logistic-regression/README.md

 ![Gender](https://raw.githubusercontent.com/naonaotan/logistic-regression/main/heart%20disease%20by%20gender.png)

-The provided image shows the prevalence of coronary artery disease (CHD) by males, since the "Yes CHD" segment is slightly taller for males compared to females.
+The provided image shows the prevalence of coronary heart disease (CHD) by males, since the "Yes CHD" segment is slightly taller for males compared to females.

 #### Coronary Heart Disease by Age
 A similar stacked bar chart is created to show the prevalence of CHD across different age groups.
 This can reveal trends in CHD prevalence across different age groups.
 You might observe an increasing prevalence of CHD with advancing age, though the specific trends would depend on the data distribution.